 In some instances, the medication may not sufficiently sedate your child.
-In such cases, further discussion with the parent or guardian will be needed to ensure that optimal care for your child will be agreed upon.
+Such cases require further discussion between parent or guardian and Dr. Sakhi to ensure that optimal care for your child is agreed upon.

 When the medication has taken effect your child will be brought to the treatment room.
 In order to safeguard control during the treatment process, the parent or guardian will be asked to wait in our reception area during treatment.

-During treatment and while sedated, typically your child lies down on an open papoose (please refer to the papoose consent for further details) to prevent injury that might result from reflexive or unwanted movements.
+During treatment and while sedated, your child typically lies down on an open papoose (sometimes called a stabilizing board - please refer to the papoose consent for further details) to prevent injury that might result from reflexive or unwanted movements.
 To further prevent injury, a mouth prop is used to discourage your child from biting down during treatment.

 Eating and drinking:

 Few sips of clear liquids (water, fruit juices 2 hours before sedation

 Formula, non-human milk 6 hours before sedation

 - Please dress your child in light weight clothing and short sleeves.
 Do NOT dress your child in tights, as a sensor will placed on his/her big toe.

 - A parent or legal guardian must accompany your child to the appointment.